jakevdp/jakevdp.github.com/source/_posts/2012-08-18-matplotlib-animation-tutorial.markdown

 is an animation of a double pendulum.
 This example operates by precomputing the pendulum position over 10 seconds, and then animating the results.
-I saw this and wondered if python would be fast enough to compute the dynamics on the fly: it turns out it is:
+I saw this and wondered if python would be fast enough to compute the dynamics on the fly.
+It turns out it is:

 {% include_code Double Pendulum double_pendulum.py %}